DomFord/personal-website/content/post/bbc-myths/index.md

 ## Economic myths from the late 2000s

-This is the headline of the report I want to take a closer look at. ‘[Coronavirus: How much will it cost the UK?](https://www.bbc.com/news/business-52663523)’, by business reporter Ben King.
+The headline of the report I want to take a closer look at is ‘[Coronavirus: How much will it cost the UK?](https://www.bbc.com/news/business-52663523)’, by business reporter Ben King.
 At the top of the article is [an explainer video](https://www.bbc.com/news/av/embed/p08dvbf6/52663523) presented by economics correspondent Dharshini David.

 {{< figure library="true" src="bbc myth 1.png" title="" lightbox="true" >}}